Snails

 In 2016 Keralites began eating Giant African Snails in order to control their menace on crops in the state and bring down their numbers even though they are used as feed for ducks.
 Since 2018 this “delicacy” has been sold at fish markets in Tamil Nadu too.
 Apart from the ethical standpoint, humans should not be eating these snails because they carry Angiostrongylus cantonensis or rat lung worm, a parasite which cause meningitis in humans.

-The Central Inland Capture Fisheries Research Institute was the first to see nothing wrong in breeding Giant African Snails so that they can be converted into “gastronomic delights”.
+The Central Inland Capture Fisheries Research Institute was the first to see nothing wrong in breeding Giant African Snails (an invasive species in India) so that they can be converted into “gastronomic delights”.
 This is another form of exploitation ending in two thousand snails being packed into a one square metre tray without any nourishment for two to three days for their final journey to the place where they are to be killed for food.

 Escargot (pronounced es-ka-go) is French for edible snails and is one of the highlights of French gastronomy imported into India.
 The snails are “hygienically grown” being fed on a special diet of ground cereal, then “cleaned and gutted and made ready for cooking” in garlic butter with parsley and wine or cognac.
 Escargot caviar or pearls of Aphrodite consists of processed (pasteurised to preserve) eggs of land snails.